The Ultimate Guide to Sofa Stain Removal

 3. Dealing with Honey Stains

 The trouble with honey and other types of sticky stains is that they may be hard to scrape off.
 That is why you should try using hot water to rinse out as much of the residue as possible before starting the cleaning process.
 Similar stain types include sticky syrups (including cough syrup), jam, large gravy spillages, as well as some hair removal products.
-Other than that, you can follow the same steps for dealing with chocolate stains.
+Other than that, you can follow the same steps for dealing with fruit stains.

 4. Dealing with Ketchup Stains

 Ketchup and other sauces that contain tomatoes may be quite difficult to lift from natural fibre materials due to the natural and possibly added colouring.
 Similar stain types include mustard, tomato paste, curry sauces, pickles, relish, and other condiments such as Brown or Soya Sauce.

 - Start by getting rid of any residue.
 Be careful not to rub it into the fabric.

 - Now get a water-based stain-removal product and start blotting at the stain.
 Keep doing this until it stops lifting the stain.